 - Managerial Accounting

-If you are interested in pursuing any of these careers, you know what to do: enroll in our Health Services Administration program!
-You will be equipped to ender the field with the solid foundation of academic education—which can help to open the doors of your future career of choice.
+If you are interested in pursuing any of these careers contact FNU at 305-821-3333 for more information on our Health Services Administration program!
+You will be equipped to enter the field with the solid foundation of academic education, opening the doors of your future career of choice.
 FNU’s program provides courses crafted to enhance a student’s knowledge of their future work environment.
-For the Health Services Administration degree courses such as Intro to Health Care, Medical Office Management, Medical Insurance Coding & Billing, and Managerial Accounting are all required for graduation and serve the purpose of preparing students for careers or to pursue graduate level studies.
-Learn more about our programs and apply today!
+Have more questions?
+Contact one of our academic advisors for answers!